jerveybenitez/geco_certificate_pdf/README.md

 plugin will keep silently rendering the **old** version forever, because Rails has no idea the two files are related.
 There's no warning when this happens; it just quietly diverges.

-**Practical mitigation**: before any Canvas upgrade, diff the upstream `app/views/courses/_course_show_secondary.html.erb` against this plugin's copy (minus the button block we added) to see what changed, and manually re-apply those changes here.
-There's no way to automate this away — it's the one ongoing maintenance cost of going this route instead of an LTI tool.

-The button itself only shows for student enrollments (`@context_enrollment&.student?`, the same guard already used by the existing "View Course Calendar" link right above it).
-Clicking it calls the plugin's own `/courses/:course_id/certificate` route via `fetch`, exactly like the JS-injection version did previously — the only thing that changed is *how* the button gets onto the page, not how it behaves once clicked.

-The button also gets a `disabled` class and a custom background color (`rgb(39, 53, 64)`, set inline so only this button is affected, not every other `.btn.button-sidebar-wide` link on the page).
-Eligibility for the `disabled` class is computed at render time by `GecoCertificatePdf::Eligibility.completed?` (`app/models/geco_certificate_pdf/eligibility.rb`) — the same underlying `CourseProgress` check the controller already enforces server-side, just also exposed to the view so it can know the answer *before* the student clicks.
-Clicking while ineligible short-circuits client-side with an alert, instead of round-tripping to the server only to get the same answer back.

-One thing worth knowing: this is now the **second** place that knows about completion logic (the controller's checks, and this helper).
-They currently agree because they're both reading from the same `CourseProgress`/`context_modules` source, but if you ever change the eligibility rules, both spots need updating — there's no single source of truth enforcing that they stay in sync.

-## Notes / next steps you may want

-- The completion check (student enrollment + `CourseProgress.completed_at`)
-  lives in `GecoCertificatePdf::CertificatesController#show`.
-See the earlier caveat in this README's history: it's untested against a live Canvas instance, and courses with no modules at all currently get denied by default rather than allowed — revisit that if it doesn't match what you actually want.
-- The PDF layout is intentionally bare — Prawn supports images (e.g. a school logo or signature) and custom fonts if you want to dress it up.

 ## Table naming convention (geco_ prefix)